 The city is packed with fantastic markets and restaurants, where you can find delicious Italian classics like tortellini, tagliatelle al ragù, and mortadella.

 You’ll have plenty of choices—so don’t travel blind!
-Our trip planners tell us that Quadrilatero Bologna, the city’s oldest market, is an excellent place to get a snack.
+Locals tell us that Quadrilatero Bologna, the city’s oldest market, is an excellent place to get a snack.

 If you have room for something sweet, Il Gelatauro has a delicious gelato selection, which shifts with the seasons.